Poland Split Payments: All you need to know.

 Can I access the funds in the VAT Account?

 The access to your VAT Account will be limited.
-If you require transfering money from your VAT account to your regular account you need to receive a permit from the Polish Authorities. to do so.
+If you require transferring money from your VAT account to your regular account you need to receive a permit from the Polish Authorities. to do so.
 They will have 60 days to consider your request.
 The funds can be used for the following purposes:

 - To pay VAT to your suppliers.
 It should be noted that only the VAT amount could be paid via your VAT Account, the Net amount is paid from your ordinary account.